 That is what sets apart the privacy movement from all others: it can progress significantly without legislative changes, and while the ultimate goal is to disassemble the surveillance apparatus altogether, by utilizing encryption to hide oneself from the NSA's ever-widening domestic spying abilities one can not only liberate themselves but also decrease the effectiveness of the surveillance system itself.

 This revolution is, admittedly, far fetched.
 With increasing apathy towards privacy in the American population, widespread adoption of technologies such as PGP encryption (which come at the cost of convenience) is unlikely.
 But that does not nullify the efforts of those who have opted to be more private: by freeing oneself of the American surveillance apparatus, one not only improves their own privacy but also sends the message that suspicionless surveillance, whether conducted domestically or internationally, will not be tolerated.

 So let this serve as a call to action: if not you, then who?
 Who will be the one to deflect the institutionalized attempts at privacy?
 All great movements start as grassroots campaigns, and privacy's is no different.
 There is no safety in numbers—the fact that everyone is subject to the NSA's spying should spark disgust, not comfort.
 Your data is not diluted by the data of others, it is merely complimented.
 For this reason, it is important to adopt pro-privacy technologies not only for ones own protection, but also for the protection of everyone who communicates with you.

 While it is unlikely that we will see a march on Washington for privacy any time soon, what we do see is unimportant.
-Much more pressing and beneficial pressing is what the NSA doesn't see.
+Much more pressing is what the NSA shouldn't see.